hajimeo/samples/golang/FileListV2/README.md

 - List files from specified location (File, S3, Azure, etc.)
 - Find missing blobs in database (Dead Blobs)
 - Find missing blobs in blob store (Orphaned Blobs)
-- Remove `deleted=true` lines from the specified files in a text file or while listing
+- (no need any more?)
+Remove `deleted=true` lines from the specified files in a text file or while listing

 ## Download and Install:
 Saving the binary as `filelist2` as an example: